igorservo159/ads2-ufrn/UN2/U2T3/README.md

-# Evaluating Dijkstra and Kruskal Algorithms:busts_in_silhouette:
+# Evaluating Dijkstra and Kruskal Algorithms :busts_in_silhouette:

 ## Objective: Study the implementation and performance of Dijkstra and Kruskal algorithms to find shortest paths and optimal infrastructure layouts of Natal-RN in Brazil.